Crypto-TII/fhelib/example/README.md

 ## Error Logging
 With the build option `TIIFHE_LOG_ERROR`, each decryption appends the ciphertext error to a file `error.csv` in the current directory.

+## Seed Expansion
+With the build option `TIIFHE_EXPAND_SEED`, the library expands the random values instead of storing seeds for key material.

+## Seed Fixing
+With the build option `TIIFHE_FIX_SEED`, the library generates seeds deterministically, simplifying debugging or generating reference values.